PrithvirajSawant/ISRO-B.E._Final_Year_Project/README.md

 # ISRO-B.E._Final_Year_Project

-# Process for opening the file:
+# To run the file:
 1.
 2.
 3.